shoelace-style/shoelace/docs/resources/contributing.md

 This convention avoids the problem of browsers lowercasing attributes, causing some frameworks to be unable to listen to them.
 This problem isn't specific to one framework, but [Vue's documentation](https://vuejs.org/v2/guide/components-custom-events.html#Event-Names) provides a good explanation of the problem.

+### Change Events

+When change events are emitted by Shoelace components, they should be named `sl-change` and they should only be emitted as a result of user input.
+Programmatic changes, such as setting `el.value = '…'` _should not_ result in a change event being emitted.
+This is consistent with how native form controls work.

 ### CSS Custom Properties

 To expose custom properties as part of a component's API, scope them to the `:host` block.